zchee/golang-wiki/GerritAccess.md

 Rules for submitting changes: if a change touches an area that you own, you can submit any changes after a +2.
 But elsewhere only submit your own changes after receiving a +2 from the owner of that area.

-To request this access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your email.
+To request this access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your bug.
 See below.

 ## Trybot Access ("may-start-trybots")

 Trybot access lets you kick off a trybot run, testing a CL in Gerrit against the most common builders.
 The Trybots run in a somewhat-secure and somewhat-isolated environment, but they're not perfectly security hardened.
 You must skim the CL for anything malicious before starting Trybots.

-To request this access, reference https://go-review.googlesource.com/#/admin/groups/1030,members in your email.
-See below
+To request this access, reference https://go-review.googlesource.com/#/admin/groups/1030,members in your bug.
+See below.

 # Requesting Access